See the Story Index for Wael Abdelgawad’s other stories.

 * * *

 On the front porch I stumbled and almost fell when I stepped on something small and round.
 It was a white shotgun cartridge of a type I’d never seen before.
 I bent quickly to the big Samoan, who looked like a beached alien whale in his purple tracksuit, and pressed two fingers to the side of his neck.
 His eyes were closed and he made no movement.
+I was prepared to give him CPR if necessary, or to try to stop the bleeding from his wounds.

 His pulse was steady.
 Nor was there any sign of blood or injury on him.
 I found this baffling – I’d seen Jelly fire into his gut at point blank range – until I spotted a small white packet on the ground nearby.